Kevinle76/PyBank-and-PyPoll/README.md

 ## PyBank and PyPoll

-Creating a script to analyze the financial records of a company using Python
+Creating a script to analyze the financial records of a company, using Python

 ## Objectives: